prlambert/prlambert.github.com/_posts/2015-03-15-why-i-use-my-full-name-online.md

 layout: post
 title: "I’ve decided to use my full name on the internet."
 description: "The reasons why I go by my full name online"
-summary:    There are too many "Paul Lambert"s out there.
+summary:    There are too many other "Paul Lambert"s out there.
 ---

 I’ve decided to use my full name, “Paul Roland Lambert” on the internet.
 If you know me in real life, I hope you just call me “Paul” like you always have.